alemancio5/DemoOld/README.md

 The old version of the experiment project DemoNew.
 It was focused onto RMI connection for multiplayer.

-## Usage
+## Use

-1) execute ServerApp.java and ClientApp.java
+1) Execute ServerApp.java and ClientApp.java

+## Requirements

+1) Have Java installed.
+2) Have JavaFX in the lib folder.
+This version runs on ARM MacOS.